malanjp/listpluspy/README.md

 ## Overview

-ListPlusPy is Scala like list class library for Python.
+ListPlus.py is Scala like list class library for Python.

 ### Usage